-When you open a bank account in the UK, you won’t just be given an account number.
-You’ll also have a sort code, which is essential for certain financial transactions.
-So, just what are sort codes, and how do you identify yours?
+When you open a bank account in the U.K., you won’t receive just an account number.
+You’ll also receive a bank sort code, which is essential for certain financial transactions in the countries that make up the United Kingdom.

-What actually is a sort code?
+What is a bank sort code?

 - Your bank (for example, Barclays, Santander, or Lloyds)